Become a Coach

 1. 1

-Start with the Coach Practitioner The Coach Practitioner programme is the direct route to a full ICF and EMCC recognised coaching qualification.
-Four modules over seven months, delivered virtually.
-You learn the skills, practise with real coaching sessions throughout, and finish with the confidence to work as a professional coach.
-Want a lower commitment starting point first?
-Fundamentals of Coaching is the first module of the Coach Practitioner.
-Complete it in three days, build your confidence, and upgrade to the full programme when you are ready.
-The cost of Fundamentals of Coaching will be credited against your Coach Practitioner.
+If you are ready to commit to a full coaching qualification from the outset, start with the Coach Practitioner programme.
+It is the direct route to a full ICF and EMCC recognised qualification.
+Four modules over seven months.
+You learn the skills, practise in real coaching sessions throughout, and finish with the confidence to work as a professional coach.
+Fundamentals of Coaching is included as module one.

 2. 2

 Build your coaching hours ICF and EMCC accreditation require a minimum number of coaching hours.
 You build these through practice during and after your training, with feedback from supervisors and peers.
 This is where your confidence as a coach develops in real situations.
-Accreditation is optional.
+Accreditation is a positive choice.
 Many coaches practise without a formal credential.
-However, if you plan to work with organisations or clients who expect a recognised standard, having your hours and credential in place matters.
+If you plan to work with organisations or clients who expect a recognised standard, having your hours and credential in place matters.

 3. 3